andr3i-f/Monitor_Bot/README.md

 # A1 Monitor

 ## Description
+A python based application that uses the requests library to parse and store HTML data from popular commerce websites.
+The application then compares the data to check for any changes, and if there are any updates, it will broadcast messages via Discord webhooks with the appropriate information.

 ## How To Run
 1. In the terminal run `python src/main.py` to start the main program.